-- Review and evaluate proposals for site nominations against the agreed selection criteria; suggest necessary amendments/improvements; and recommend acceptance or rejection of site nominations by the Meeting of Signatory States. - Within the framework of the IOSEA Technical Support / Capacity-building programme, offer expert advice/technical support (e.g. at selected sites) upon request of Signatory States. - Make recommendations for improving the operation of the site network.
+- Review and evaluate proposals for site nominations against the agreed selection criteria; suggest necessary amendments/improvements; and recommend acceptance or rejection of site nominations by the Meeting of Signatory States. - Review the existing IOSEA Site Network on a periodic basis. - Within the framework of the IOSEA Technical Support / Capacity-building programme, offer expert advice/technical support (e.g. at selected sites) upon request of Signatory States. - Make recommendations for improving the operation of the site network.